Death of a Rainmaker: A Dust Bowl Mystery

 “The last speck of loamy topsoil had blown across Oklahoma’s borders into Arkansas years back, leaving behind compacted dirt, its individual particles bound together so tightly that even a drop of water couldn’t wiggle through.
 But that made no matter because there was no water.
 Not an iota of rain had dribbled into the parched mouth of Jackson County for 240 days.”

-For Jess Fuller, Coombs’ arrive comes too late.
+For Jess Fuller, Coombs’ arrival comes too late.
 His farm is going on the auction block the next day.
 For the boys at the WPA camp outside of town, it doesn’t matter.
 They don’t have land.
 They barely had food until they joined the WPA.

 The body of a man, mouth and lungs filled with sand, is lying outside the fire exit.
 Chester, who is blind, calls for the owner of the nearby diner to call Sheriff Temple Jennings.

-This book is a joy to read on so many levels.
-It’s steeped in an atmospheric historic period.
 Author Laurie Loewenstein writes vividly.
-Describing how monochromatic brown the Oklahoma landscape is, she writes “Brown bridal trains of dust billowed behind tractors.
+Describing the Oklahoma landscape is, she writes “Brown bridal trains of dust billowed behind tractors.
 Curtains turned from white to strong coffee.
 Folks spit river mud after a duster.
 Washes of beige, cinnamon and umber bled into the blue sky, depending on which direction the wind blew.
 The people, the land, the buildings absorbed the dusty.
 All other colors leached away, while brown and its infinite variations remained.”

 Temple and Etha are practical, community-spirited people.
-Temple grew up in Johnstown and survived the infamous 1889 Pennsylvania flood.
+He grew up in Johnstown and survived the infamous 1889 Pennsylvania flood.
 They came to Vermillion just two months after their little boy Jack drowned in the Illinois River.

 This story has plenty of suspense and many suspects.
 Seemingly unrelated events don’t connect until the surprising and touching ending.